 Hair loss, or alopecia, is a common problem for cats.
-It may include full or partial loss that appears in varied or symmetrical patterns in the feline's coat.
-Although treatment options do exist, they are limited and costly.
-In addition to taking your cat in for a veterinary exam, there are a few palliative steps you can take to reduce the discomfort your cat is experiencing from hair loss.
+It may include full or partial loss that appears in asymmetrical or symmetrical patterns in your feline's fur coat.
+Although treatment options do exist, they're limited and costly.
+In addition to taking your cat in for a veterinary exam, you can take a few palliative steps to reduce the discomfort your cat may be experiencing.

 Why Do Cats Lose Hair?

-A variety of factors can contribute to feline alopecia making the diagnosis and treatment of this disorder all the more difficult.
-The earlier you discover the hair loss, the better the chances your cat can be successfully treated.
+A variety of factors can contribute to feline alopecia, making the diagnosis and treatment of this disorder all the more difficult.
+The earlier you discover the hair loss, the better the chance that your cat can be successfully treated.

 Medical and Skin Conditions

 Hormonal imbalances, such as hyperthyroidism or increased levels of steroids in the body, may lead to hair loss.
 Another cause can be skin allergies or an allergic reaction.
 Aside from the obvious loss of hair, another sign of feline alopecia is the appearance of redness, bumps, scabs, or skin loss surrounding the area of hair loss.
 These could be signs that your cat is suffering from some form of common skin disease or even dermatophilosis, although this condition is rare in cats.

 Parasites, like fleas, ticks, and mites, can cause itchiness, inflammation, and lesions that can also lead to hair loss.
 These parasites may lead to overgrooming by the cat as well.
 Felines can become allergic to fleas to the extent that they scratch hard enough to irritate the skin or bite and pull the hair out.

 Emotional and Behavioral Issues